 Build it, and they will come… or will they?

-What is community software?
+What is group software?

-The benefits of community software
+The benefits of group software

-When researching online community software, it’s easy to feel overwhelmed with lists of options and features, so we want to save you some precious time (and stress) to ensure you make the right choice.
+When researching online group software, it’s easy to feel overwhelmed with lists of options and features, so we want to save you some precious time (and stress) to ensure you make the right choice.

 #1.
 Know your people and your vision